Tools

 SLINGSHOT

-Slingshot is the stack.
-The Slingshot Duo — MIAgent Solar and MIAgent Lunar — is its anchor.
-Designed around the financial reality of small-to-mid-size movement organizations operating with fiscal sponsors, dual C3/C4 structures, and mixed revenue streams.
+Slingshot is the name for the pair and the shared architecture underneath them.
+MIAgent Solar and MIAgent Lunar were designed around the financial reality of small-to-mid-size movement organizations operating with fiscal sponsors, dual C3/C4 structures, and mixed revenue streams.
 Lunar holds the accounting side.
 Solar holds the development side.
 They share one data layer because the story an organization tells its funders, its community, and its own leadership only holds together when those two functions move in lockstep.

 Solar · development & grants